Welcome to the Security 1:1 series of articles

 - File-infecting Virus (File-Infector) - classic form of virus.
 When the infected file is being executed the virus seeks out other files on the host and infects them with malicious code.
 The malicious code is being inserted either at the begging of the host file code (prepending virus); in the middle (mid-infector); or at the end (appending virus).
 A specific type of viruses called "cavity virus" can even injects the code in the gaps in the file structure itself.
 The start point of the file executions is changed to the start of the virus code to ensure that it is run when the file is executed - afterwards the control may or may not be passed on to the original program in turn.
 Depending on the infections routing the host file may become otherwise corrupted and completely non-functional.
 More sophisticated viral forms allow though the host program execution while trying to hide their presence completely (see polymorphic and metamorphic viruses).

 - Polymorphic Virus - this kind of viruses can change its own signature every time it replicates and infects a new file in order to stay undetected from antivirus programs.
-Every new variation of the virus is being achieved by using different encryption method each time in the virus file copies.
-This type of viruses is especially difficult in detection by any detection programs due to the number of variations - sometimes going in hundreds or even thousands.
+Every new variation of the virus is being achieved by using different encryption method each time the virus file is being copied.
+This type of viruses is especially difficult in detection by any detection programs due to the number of variants - sometimes going in hundreds or even thousands.

 - Stealth Virus - memory resident virus that utilises various mechanisms to avoid detection.
 This avoidance can be achieved for example by removing itself from the infected files and placing a copy of itself in a different location.
 The virus can also maintain a clean copy of the infected files in order to provide it to the antivirus engine for scan, while the infected version still remains undetected.
 Furthermore the stealth viruses are actively working to conceal any traces of their activities and changes made to files.